4817 Butler Road Glyndon, MD 21071

 What is Bruxism?

-Bruxism is a medical condition that is defined as people who grind their teeth or clench their jaw very hard.
-It affects children and adults however children tend to grow out of it as they get older.
-Some people have symptoms while do other so not.
+Bruxism is a medical condition that affects people who grind their teeth or clench their jaws very hard.
+It affects children and adults; however, children tend to grow out of it as they get older.
+Some people have symptoms, while others do not.

 What Causes Teeth Grinding?

-It may be difficult to pin point what is causing your teeth grinding.
-The exact cause seems to be linked to several factors including physical, genetics, and psychological factors.
+It may be difficult to pinpoint what is causing your teeth grinding.
+The exact cause seems to be linked to several factors, including physical, genetic, and psychological factors.
 While an excess of life stress, acid reflux, sleep apnea, and other sleep disorders can lead to teeth grinding, it can also be caused by an abnormal bite and missing teeth.
 TMJ disorders are a common problem we treat that can lead to bruxism.

 Signs of Teeth Grinding